 Further, SANS 953-1:2018 requires that the vehicle must be equipped with an immobiliser.

 SANS 953-1:2018 also states that vehicle firearm safes are only intended for the temporary storage of firearms, e.g. when travelling or where firearms are not allowed in the premises you are visiting and there is no facility for their safekeeping in compliance with the Firearms Control Regulations.

 For more information download the PDF “Vehicle Safe Legal Requirements”.

 As required in the FIREARMS CONTROL ACT, 2000 and Firearms Control Regulations, 2004 the Pangolin H Series safe “conforms to the prescripts of SABS Standard 953-1”.

-Pangolin H Series safes are available from approved resellers.
+Pangolin H Series safes are available from approved resellers or can be purchased directly off our website.
 Check our website for a list of resellers or contact us to find the one closest to you.

 The 180 (smaller) safe accommodates up to one Glock 17 and clip and the 210 safe will take two Glock 17’s.
 If you are still unsure visit your local reseller to check physically with a demo unit.
 Alternatively contact us with your query.

 Two years.
 The Pangolin manufacturer’s warranty covers any defect in materials or workmanship affecting your Pangolin safe for two years from the date of purchase by the original purchaser.
 The usual T&C’s apply (not subject to abuse, etc.) and are detailed in the manual.